icy-comet/twitter-interaction-circle-python/README.md

 ACCESS_TOKEN_SECRET=CCCCC
 ```

-### Limiting Analyzed Data
+### Customization
+All the customizable variables can be changed inside `main.py` which serves as the calling point.

-The script, by default, fetches your recent 600 tweets from the timeline.
+Note: The script, by default, fetches recent 600 tweets from the timeline to analyze.
 However, you can set it to fetch upto 3000 as limited by the API.
-Just change the number of pages in `get_timeline` and `get_liked` functions.

-Note: Each page consists of 200 tweets.
+Each page consists of 200 tweets.

 ### Run
 Running would be as simple as `python main.py`.